DFEAGILEDEVOPS/MTC/deploy/docker/circleci-ruby/README.md

 ## Reason

 We want to run multiple versions of node in the same test matrix.
-CircleCI official docker images do not provide support for multiple node versions.
+CircleCI official docker images do not provide support for `freetds` - a library required for `tiny_tds`

 ## Availability

-This docker image needs to be made publicly available so we can pull it in when launching our circleci jobs.Availability
+This docker image needs to be made publicly available so we can pull it in when launching our circleci jobs.

 ### Publishing